openmainframeproject/cobol-programming-course/COBOL Programming with VSCode.md

 1. Press **CTRL+SHIFT+P** or Click **View** > **Command Palette** to open the Command Palette

 2. Type "Zowe: Delete".
 This command allows you to permanently delete a profile.

 ![](Images/code4z-img22.png)

-3. Select the Profile that you want to delete
+3. Select the Profile that you want to delete.

 ![](Images/code4z-img23.png)

-4. Confirm that you want to delete your profile
+4. Confirm that you want to delete your profile.

 ![](Images/code4z-img24-27.png)